 Candidates and public officials as defined by subsections (A) through (D) of 21-5-3(22) must file the Personal Financial Disclosure Statement electronically with the State Ethics Commission.
 That includes:

 The executive head of every state department or agency, whether elected or appointed;

 Each member of the General Assembly;

 In order to file a PFD electronically, an individual must complete a PIN Application for e-filing Personal Financial Disclosure Statement The Commission will then send the individual a filer id and password by email.
-The filer may then enter the Commission’s system to his or her affidavit.
+The filer may then enter the Commission’s system to file his or her PFD.

 Local officials referred to in subsections (F) and (G) of 21-5-3 must file the PFD with their local filing entity.